lablnet/PHP-Autoloader-Class/Readme.md

-# PHP Autoloader class
+# PHP Simple Autoloader class
-## This package can auto load files either classes or libs form path that provided.
+## This package can auto load classes form path that provided.

 ## Feature

- 1. Autloading the files
+ 1. Autloading the classes
+ 2. Autoloading classes with namespace

 # Description
-This package can auto load files either classes or libs form path that provided
+This package can auto load classes form path that provided.

 ## TODO
 Validiate the files